iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

 The method that GPU Audio presented seems to be doable solely using PyTorch Python API and doesn't have the restrctions I mentioned, thus I decided to benchmark it and see how it performs.

 Since it's just a proof of concept, the filter I'm going to test is a **time-invariant all-pole IIR filter**, which is the minimal case of a recursive filter.
-This does let us to leverage some special optimisations that won't work on time-varying general IIR filters, but that won't affect the approach I'm going to present here.
+This does let us to leverage some special optimisations that won't work on time-varying general IIR filters, but that won't affect the main idea I'm going to present here.

 ## Naive implementation of an all-pole IIR filter